undefinedExpert/CanvasAPI-task-dancefloor/README.md

 - UI must be written in React
 - Typescript is required
 - Remember about mobile UI
-- Plaese use pure CanvasAPI without additional libs
+- PLease use pure CanvasAPI without additional libs
 - The flow of app initialization and view rendering should be as follow:
     - Loader screen (App boostraping)
     - Fetching state (simulate Api call to recreate canvas with config (eg. number of columns and rows, name)